tarunravi/tarunravi.github.io/index.md

 <h3> BlackJack AI </h3>
 I designed an AI to learn how to play the popular game Tic Tac Toe without any humans teaching it using the Monte-Carlo Algorithm.

+<h3> Tic-Tac-Toe AI </h3>
+I designed an AI to learn how to play the popular game Tic Tac Toe without any humans teaching it using Q-Learning.